 Drafted number one overall in 1990, Owen Nolan had a slow start as a rookie, only scoring 13 Points in 59 Games, but he would turn it around the following season.

-In 1989, Mats Sundin would make history as he would become the first ever European player to be chosen number one in the NHL Draft when the Quebec Nordiques did so in 1989.
+In 1989, Mats Sundin would make history as he would become the first European player to be chosen number one in the NHL Draft when the Quebec Nordiques did so in 1989.

-Mario Marois joined the Quebec Nordiques where he would stay until he was traded to the Winnipeg Jets in November of the 1985-86 Season.
+Mario Marois joined the Quebec Nordiques, where he would stay until he was traded to the Winnipeg Jets in November of the 1985-86 Season.

-Prior to signing with the Quebec Nordiques of the World Hockey Association in 1973, Serge Bernier has played for the Philadelphia Flyers and Los Angeles Kings and had done well producing a 50 Point Season for each of them.
+Prior to signing with the Quebec Nordiques of the World Hockey Association in 1973, Serge Bernier had played for the Philadelphia Flyers and Los Angeles Kings and had done well producing a 50 Point Season for each of them.

 Marc Tardif would win two Stanley Cups with the Montreal Canadiens, but like so many other players in the early 70s, he jumped to the upstart World Hockey Association for a higher salary.